Hallmark draws criticism after pulling same-sex wedding ads

-Hallmark said Saturday it had removed the ads because the controversy was a distraction.
+That reputation prompted Hallmark to pull four Zola ads with same-sex couples after getting a complaint from a conservative group with a stated mission to “fight against indecency.”
+Hallmark allowed two ads with opposite-sex couples from Zola, though Zola pulled those after the same-sex ads were nixed.

-“The debate surrounding these commercials on all sides was distracting from the purpose of our network, which is to provide entertainment value,” said a statement provided to The Associated Press by Molly Biwer, senior vice president for public affairs and communications at Hallmark.
+In one of the pulled ads, two brides stand at the altar and wonder aloud whether their wedding would be going more smoothly if they had used a wedding-planning site like Zola.
+The lighthearted ad ends with the two brides sharing a quick kiss on the altar.

-“The Hallmark brand is never going to be divisive,” she said.
-“We don’t want to generate controversy, we’ve tried very hard to stay out of it ... we just felt it was in the best interest of the brand to pull them and not continue to generate controversy.”
+In an interview over the weekend, Hallmark spokeswoman Molly Biwer said the company felt “it was in the best interest of the brand to pull them and not continue to generate controversy.”

-The conservative group One Million Moms had complained about the ads personally to Bill Abbott, CEO of Crown Media Family Networks, Hallmark’s parent company.
+Instead, Hallmark faced criticism on Twitter from celebrities, including Ellen DeGeneres and William Shatner.
+“Isn’t it almost 2020?
+What are you thinking?”
+DeGeneres tweeted.

-A post on the group’s website said that Abbott “reported the advertisement aired in error.”
-The group also wrote: “The call to our office gave us the opportunity to confirm the Hallmark Channel will continue to be a safe and family-friendly network.”
+Hallmark was also mocked on “Saturday Night Live.”
+Netflix tweeted stills from a TV show and movie that it labeled “Titles Featuring Lesbians Joyfully Existing And Also It’s Christmas Can We Just Let People Love Who They Love.”

 Post a comment as